 Either way the Chair will set the debate time for each resolution and each amendment before going into actual debate.
+Moreover the Chair is entitled but not compelled to set a maximum speaking time for each speaker.
 When debate time has elapsed, it is possible for any Delegate to raise a Motion to Extend Debating Time.
 Once debating time has finally elapsed, the Chairs will announce the closure of debate and the Resolution will be voted upon.

-In any case the Chair will be unlikely to grant a Motion to move to the Previous Question if there have not been at least several speeches both in favour and against (or generally several speeches, when in Closed Debate).
+In any case the Chair will be unlikely to grant a Motion to move to the Previous Question if there have not been at least several speeches both in favor and against (or generally several speeches, when in Closed Debate).
 The Chair may also, in the interest of debate or in order to work towards consensus, call upon a particular delegation to speak, even if they have not requested the floor.